Best Baby Lullabies

 The word lullaby means “sing to sleep.”
 The sweet tunes of lullaby music mimic the reassuring rhythms of a mother’s pulse, about 70 beats per second.
-This pace is perfect for singing—and rocking—your baby as they drift to sleep.
+This pace is perfect for singing—and rocking—your baby to calm.

-Below you will find different lullabies that you can sing, as well as a story from real parents and how they were able to lull their newborn to sleep.
+Below you will find different lullabies that you can sing, as well as a story from real parents and how they were able to lull their newborn to relaxation.

 Beatles Lullabies to Soothe Your Baby